egaffincahn/ticket-to-ride/README.md

 Call
 `winner = ticket(numplayers)`

 The program can now compete (at least a little)!
-It has some general algorithms to help it valuate edges and can complete goal cards with only a little bit of difficulty.
-It's not "smart," meaning that the possible strategies are manually coded.
-There is no general strategy, abstracted from a representation of the game board, resources, and goal cards.
+Each individual in the genetic algorithm is represented by one feed-forward neural network.
+The inputs are the cards in hand, the face-up cards, the player's goal cards, and a representation of the board and its tracks.
+The output is the player's action.
+There is no specific strategy, but over time the each generation should be better at playing than the previous.

 If turned on, the `plotgraph` function allows you to visualize the gameplay.